logo Bronze level

 bronze level Bronze 0-599 0-59th

-Paddack (4-2) took the loss Tuesday against the Yankees, allowing five runs on 12 hits and two walks across five innings.
+Paddack did not factor into the decision Thursday against Kansas City, allowing four runs on five hits and two walks over 5.2 innings.
 He struck out four.